ZachAtkins0n/Isaac_Braccio/README.md

 This used the CAD files from: https://github.com/ohlr/braccio_arduino_ros_rviz

-The model articulation hasn't been controlled and not tested in Isaac Lab
+The model articulation hasn't been controlled but can be spawned into Isaac Lab

 Feel free to use this model for your own projects :)